 It wasn’t until I read this post on how to remove it that I realized there’s this production setting for Ghost.

-I’m probably forgetting something because these were small tweaks that were numerous but not hard.
+I’m probably forgetting something because these were small tweaks were numerous but not hard.
 I will update this post with any missing information when I remember it.